hyperledger/iroha-2-docs/src/reference/torii-endpoints.md

 - **Expects:** a JSON-serialized subset of configuration parameters.
 - **Response:** `202 ACCEPTED`

-This endpoint currently supports only dynamic updating of the `logger.level` parameter.
+This endpoint only supports dynamic updating of the `logger.level` parameter for now.

 For possible values please refer to the configuration reference (TODO:
 [Tracking issue for configuration reference](https://github.com/hyperledger/iroha-2-docs/issues/392)).